jbcurtin/astro-cloud/README.md

 ## Maintenance

-Please feel welcome to open a conversation with me on `astropy` slack channel and tell me how you'd like to use this package!
+Please feel welcome to open a conversation with us on `astropy` slack channel and tell me how you'd like to use this package!

 http://astropy-slack-invite.herokuapp.com/

-I'll be in the `#fits` channel
+We'll be in the `#fits` channel

 ### FITS Support

 We're aware that there are many different ways of loading a FITS file.
 This package currently offers basic support of the FITS format.
 As more issues are discovered, we'll add support for more types of FITS files.
-Please open an issue to and include a copy of the data you're testing against and we'll look into adding support for it
+Please open an issue and include a copy of the data you're testing against.
+We'll look into adding support for it

 ## File Format Specific API Tier

-`astro-cloud` three API tiers provides access to perform complex operations on files being accessed from a Static Service Provider.
+`astro-cloud` multiple API tiers provides access to perform complex operations on files being accessed from a Static Service Provider.
-The highest being an implemantion of authentication layers for all major Static Storage Provides.
+The highest tier being an implemantion of authentication layers for all major Static Storage Provides

 * Amazon Web Services: Simple Storage Service ( AWS: S3 )
 * Digital Ocean: Spaces ( Spaces by Digital Ocean ) [ planned support ]